radhamadhabdalai/MiLan/Chapter-8/README.md

 Reference- https://blog.quantinsti.com/neural-network-python/

-The challenging part of this sample projectc is compiling tensorflow, keras, numpy and ta-lib For financial trading application ta-lib is a package written in c/c++.
-This is a very good library I have seen so far.
+The challenging part of this sample projectc is compiling tensorflow, keras, numpy and ta-lib tpgether.
+For financial trading application ta-lib is a software package written in c/c++.
+This has been a very good library for building trading application using Machine Learning, I have seen so far.
-Anyhow students and reserachers are advised to learn and reserach more and try to implement from scratch as there may be some compatibility issues while compiling all these libraries together.
+Anyhow students and reserachers are advised to learn and reserach more on this and try to implement them from scratch as there may be some compatibility issues while compiling all these libraries together.

 Installing Ta-lib use following build and commands.
-This has been run for ubunutu-18.04 and python 3.6
+This has been running successfully on ubunutu-18.04 and python 3.6

 wget http://prdownloads.sourceforge.net/ta-lib/ta-lib-0.4.0-src.tar.gz   && sudo tar -xzf ta-lib-0.4.0-src.tar.gz   && sudo rm ta-lib-0.4.0-src.tar.gz   && cd ta-lib/   && sudo ./configure --prefix=/usr   && sudo make   && sudo make install   && cd ~   && sudo rm -rf ta-lib/   && pip install ta-lib
   994  wget http://prdownloads.sourceforge.net/ta-lib/ta-lib-0.4.0-src.tar.gz   && sudo tar -xzf ta-lib-0.4.0-src.tar.gz   && sudo rm ta-lib-0.4.0-src.tar.gz   && cd ta-lib/   && sudo ./configure --prefix=/usr   && sudo make   && sudo make install   && cd ~   && sudo rm -rf ta-lib/   && pip install ta-lib